SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 ![Cuboid Selection](img/cuboid_selection.jpg)

-If there's no block for you to mark a corner with, like high in the air, you can also use the commands `;pos1` or `;pos2` to mark the first and second corner respectively, as the position you are currently standing in.
+If there's no block for you to mark a corner with, like high in the air, you can also use the commands `/wedit:pos1` or `/wedit:pos2` to mark the first and second corner respectively, as the position you are currently standing in.
 This is not the same as the position you are standing _on_.

 ![Position Placement](img/pos_placement.jpg)

 ## Kit items for convenience

 There are many operations in WorldEdit that we may commonly use, such as undoing, and copying structures.
 To make this addon more convenient for players on any device, it comes with a set of items that act as a shortcut to these common WorldEdit functions.
-To receive this kit, just type `;kit`.
+To receive this kit, just type `/wedit:kit`.

 ## Doing stuff with your selection